coldstar1993/zkRollup-privacy-utxo/architecture_and_flow.md

 Apparently you `never` need to specially-carefully-privately keep L2 account's private key, Since it could be generated any time with your L1 account any where.

+### Account Registration
+Account registration consists of two parts:
+* account alias
+* at least one account spending key.

+After you create an L2 account from L1 account, yet You don't have a unique account alias which acts as your ID within Anomix Network.
+Any one had better take an account alias for more clear & convinient recepient within payment behaviors.

+Along with account alias, you will register at least one spending key pair.
+Although your viewing key pair is able to both encrypt & decrypt notes and spend value notes, but it's more secure for you to have serveral spending keys only responsible for value note spending, then viewing key focus on note encryption & decryption.

+Account spending key pairs are also derived from L1 wallet via the signature of a special data piece.